Deploy App-V virtual applications with Configuration Manager

 When you use Configuration Manager to manage virtual applications, you gain the following benefits:

 Scalability, deployment, and content distribution features, like collections and user device affinity

 Advanced application management features

 Operating system deployment, software and hardware inventory, software metering, and asset intelligence to support virtual applications

-For more information about how to create and sequence applications with Microsoft Application Virtualization (App-V), see Application Virtualization in the TechNet Library.
+For more information about how to create and sequence applications with Microsoft Application Virtualization (App-V), see Application Virtualization 4 documentation.

-In addition to the other System Center Configuration Manager requirements and procedures for creating an application, you must take the following considerations into account when you create and deploy virtual applications:
+In addition to the other Configuration Manager requirements and procedures for creating an application, you must take the following considerations into account when you create and deploy virtual applications: